doofinder/llm_composer/README.md

 ### Simple Bot Definition

-To create a basic chatbot using LlmComposer, you need to define a module that uses the `LlmComposer.Caller` behavior.
+To create a basic chatbot using LlmComposer, you need to define a Settings struct and use either `run_completion` or `simple_chat`.
 The example below demonstrates a simple configuration with OpenAI as the model provider:

 ```elixir
 Application.put_env(:llm_composer, :open_ai, api_key: "<your api key>")